HDMTLab/HDMTLab.github.io/publications.md

 Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Accepted in Journal of Statistical Computation and Simulation_.
 [Article Link](https://www.tandfonline.com/doi/full/10.1080/00949655.2023.2280916)

+Baek, S., Park, H. and Park, J.  Variable Selection Using Data Splitting and Projection for Principal Fitted Component Models in High Dimension.
+_Accepted in Computational Statistics and Data Analysis_.

 ### 2022